 Thai red curry paste recipe

-Not only is this recipe the base for making a tasty, authentic, Thai red curry but its also the starting point for making Thai yellow paste, massaman paste, panang curry and Jungle curry.
+Not only is this recipe the base for making a tasty, authentic, Thai red curry but its also the starting point for making Thai yellow paste, Massaman curry paste, Massaman curry, panang curry and Jungle curry.
 So all the more reason to make plenty of this amazing paste.
 Thai green curry made with my homemade Thai green curry paste recipe, is undoubtably my go to Thai curry. – Whether thats when I’m cooking at home or eating out, I automatically go green.
 So seen as how red paste is so versatile, I though it was high time I started to make and enjoy some Thai red curries.

 Authentic Thai red curry paste